-Anxious parents are willing to lie, cheat, and even change their religion to get their offspring into the right school.
+School catchment area frenzy is gripping the nation as anxious parents lie, cheat, and even change their religion to get their offspring into the right school.

-says Emma Whitworth, mother of three.
-Like many families, the Whitworths are reining in their spending in anticipation of hard times ahead.
-They, along with other middle class parents who in rosier times would be sewing name tapes on the local prep school blazer, have been banging on state school gates to try and secure a place.
-Many parents, who in previous years would have qualified, are finding themselves just outside the catchment area this year.
+Middle class parents, who in rosier times would be sewing name tapes on the local prep school blazer, are turning instead to banging on state school gates to try and secure a place.
+Consequently, parents who would have qualified in previous years are finding themselves just outside the catchment area this year.

-As school admission battles hot up parents have been warned that if a child gains a place on the basis of false information, their child may be removed from the school.
-Poole in Dorset made headlines when it used anti-terrorist legislation to spy on three families suspected of catchment cheating.
+As school admission battles hot up, parents have been warned that if a child gains a place on the basis of false information, their child may be removed from the school.

-At the same time, LAs are becoming more vigilant in their monitoring.
+Local authorities are certainly under no illusion on the breadth of the problem and are becoming more vigilant in their monitoring.
 An investigation by the Local Government Association found that, of 31 councils surveyed, 77 per cent reported an increase in the numbers of parents found to be lying on school admissions application forms.

 The Good Schools Guide has come up with a Catchment Area Analysis System that generates a graphic snapshot of the geographical spread of addresses from which pupils have been admitted to a school.
-For the first time, it is possible to see every state school’s REAL catchment area – the area within which pupils actually live.
+It is possible to see every state school’s real catchment area – the area within which pupils actually live.
 These are found on individual school pages (Catchment information is only produced for English state schools and you have to be a logged in subscriber to view).

 - Church schools often give places to those living miles away who display tick the correct faith-related boxes (and many of these schools have been accused of social engineering).

-- One the oldest child has a place, families often move to a larger, cheaper house further away.
+- Once the oldest child has a place, families often move to a larger, cheaper house further away.